angusy29/fictional-succotash/README.md

 ## Screenshots

 There are currently two different scenes, River Succotash and Western Highlands.
 Player can travel between the two scenes using the cave entrance.
+A portal in the Western Highlands brings the user to the Arcane Sanctuary, a procedurally generated dungeon.

 <p align="center">
   <img src="Screenshots/river.png" width="480"/>